 While all these methods can tenderize meat, there is a simple reason why they don't work well.
-Think of meat as a sponge.
-A tasty, tasty sponge.
+Think of meat as a tasty sponge.
 This sponge is soaked to capacity with water (75%), amino acids, fatty acids and minerals (25%).
 Now submerge this sponge into a solution of oil and acid.
 What's going to happen?

 The water in the meat-sponge acts as a barrier against the oil/acid solution, causing it to loiter on the surface, not being allowed to penetrate down into the interior.
 The acidity will affect the portion it can touch, but that's really it.
 The longer it sits, the more it will denature the surface proteins/fibers, but will still only penetrate a few millimeters deep.

 The idea that marinades can tenderize meat is not wrong.
 If left for long enough, the water will eventually leech out, allowing the tenderizers to reach the interior.
 But by the time it does fully penetrate, the surface of the meat will have been denatured to mush.
 This mushy meat will lose it's capability to retain any moisture and when cooked, will dry out almost completely.